SfedBro/SignGameAfterwork/week5.md

 But they added that in our game there are *no variety of levels, deceptions and traps*, which is very *base feature of the platformer genres games*, and that there are more places where code *needs to be optimized*.

-4. **Parents**.
+3. **Parents**.
 We also asked some of our own parents (with average 40 y.o.) to play our game to identify problems with the older generation.
 They liked the *playstyle*, as well as *its dynamism*.
 But they replied that due to the *lack of any train content*, they were *hard to understand the game mechanics*.

-Full feedback description we post [here](https://docs.google.com/document/d/16ctDdci5QG5hciUa0b_qXY9E2nrB_7QUlsFKHVc8lGw/edit?usp=sharing)
+There were main takes that we bring from all groups

 ### Analyze